Tony Jefferies

-Tony Jefferies (24 April 1948 – 28 December 2021) was a British Grand Prix motorcycle road racer.
-He won the 1971 Isle of Man TT 350cc Junior TT.
+Tony Jefferies (24 April 1948 – 29 December 2021) was a British Grand Prix motorcycle road racer.
+From a motorcycle racing family, his father was the frequent gold medal winner Allan Jefferies, and his brother Nick was also a TT racer.

+Jefferies won the 1971 Isle of Man TT 350cc Junior TT.
 He won two more times at the TT in the 750cc Production class.

+In 1973, Jefferies was paralysed in a racing accident, and spent the rest of his life in a wheelchair, continuing to run his father's bike dealership firm with his daughter Louise.
+A documentary was released in 1979, showing how he and his wife Pauline coped with his disability.

-Jefferies died on 28 December 2021, at the age of 73.
+Jefferies died on 29 December 2021, at the age of 73.
 His son David Jefferies was also an Isle of Man TT victor.